GPA – grade point average is the scoring system used throughout the states to determine a student’s performance in each high school subject.

 The difference is between the colleges themselves.
 If you have your heart set on an Ivy then a ‘good’ score of 3.0 – 3.5 GPA just won ‘t cut it I’m afraid.
 Most Ivies won’t even consider a GPA blow 3.75 and nearly everyone applying will have above even that so you need everything extra as well as a high GPA.

 The majority of schools are in the 3.0-3.5 bracket.
 This is still no mean feat.
 It gives most students in this range a B-/ B average.
-However, the expectation to be sitting all higher level classes is not there.
+However, the expectation to be sitting in all higher-level classes is not there.

 Improving your GPA

 Draw one up that you are actually going to use.
 It’s better to study first and then do homework and assignments.
-It’s much easier to put off study.
+It’s much easier to put off studying.
 I’ll do it all at the weekend.
-I’ll pull an all nighter.
+I’ll pull an all-nighter.
 This unfortunately is only beneficial for scraping through.
 If you want your GPA to get you to that dream college the only way to achieve that is with hard work.